excaliburjs/excalibur-pathfinding/readme.md

 ```

 The shortest path method takes the starting node and ending node as params, and returns an array of nodes consistening of, and in
 order, from starting node to ending node, and includes every node in between.
+REPEAT... this DOES include the starting node in its
+analysis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>